kingler/neo_v0/prompts/chains/components/sprint_management/story-analysis-prompt.md

 [STOP - Wait for user to switch modes and request save]

-When "#analysis-status" is seen, respond with:
+When "/analysis-status" is seen, respond with:
 ```
 Story Analysis Progress:
 ✓ Completed: [list completed steps]